 If your business has multiple locations, you might grant owner permissions to a new user or an SEO agency so they can optimize your profile.
 Owners can edit all of the information for each of your business profiles and link them to your Google Ads account.
 They can also add or remove users and remove business listings.
 They have all the same capabilities as the Primary Owner, but they cannot remove the primary owner.

 3 – Manager

 Manager permission gives access to a user who is conducting day-to-day operations.
-This level of permission grants access to edit business details such as hours of operation, location photos, and listings for products or services.
+This level of permission allows a user to edit business details such as hours of operation, location photos, and listings for products or services.
 A manager can also reply to reviews and add new posts.
-Managers cannot add or remove people.
-Nor can they add or remove a listing.
+Managers cannot add or remove people, nor can they add or remove a listing.
 They do have the ability to remove themselves as manager, though.

 Add a User to Google My Business